Norfolk boobook

 The Norfolk boobook (Ninox novaeseelandiae undulata), also known as the Norfolk Island boobook, Norfolk Island owl or Norfolk Island morepork, is a bird in the true owl family endemic to Norfolk Island, an Australian territory in the Tasman Sea between Australia and New Zealand.
-It is a subspecies of the morepork (Ninox novaeseelandiae).

-Although the taxon is extinct as a pure lineage, its genes live on in the descendants of the hybrid offspring of the last female bird, which was sighted for the last time in 1996.
-Due to the genetic closeness of the Norfolk and New Zealand moreporks, with the majority of original Norfolk boobook DNA being preserved in modern birds, the subspecies is thus considered extant by the International Ornithological Congress and the EPBC Act despite the hybridization.
+It was a subspecies of the morepork (Ninox novaeseelandiae).
+While the bird is technically extinct, its genes live on in the descendants of the hybrid offspring of the last female bird, which was sighted for the last time in 1996.
+Due to the genetic closeness of the Norfolk and New Zealand moreporks, with the majority of original Norfolk boobook DNA being preserved in living hybrids, the subspecies is thus considered extant by the International Ornithological Congress and the EPBC Act despite the hybridization.

 Description

-The Norfolk boobook is very similar in appearance to the New Zealand and Tasmanian boobooks, being a small brown hawk owl with mottled plumage.
-It is smaller, darker and more reddish in colouring than the Tasmanian boobook, with much spotting.
-However, it is slightly larger than the nominate subspecies from New Zealand; female boobooks are larger than the males, with New Zealand females comparable in size to Norfolk Island males, a factor which gave rise to sexing difficulties with hybrid birds in the conservation management program.
+The Norfolk boobook was very similar in appearance to the New Zealand and Tasmanian boobooks, being a small brown hawk owl with mottled plumage.
+It was smaller, darker and more reddish in colouring than the Tasmanian boobook, with much spotting.
+However, it was slightly larger than the nominate subspecies from New Zealand; female boobooks were larger than the males, with New Zealand females comparable in size to Norfolk Island males, a factor which gave rise to sexing difficulties with hybrid birds in the conservation management program.

 Habitat

-The owl inhabits the island's subtropical rainforest, which was largely cleared in the 19th century following human settlement.
+The bird inhabited the island's subtropical rainforest, which was largely cleared in the 19th century following human settlement.
 Most of the remaining forest lies within the small (4.65 km²) Mt Pitt section of the Norfolk Island National Park.

 Behaviour

 Breeding

-Boobooks breed in tree hollows.
-Recorded clutch sizes from Norfolk Island range from one to three eggs, with two being usual.
+Boobooks bred in tree hollows.
+Recorded clutch sizes from Norfolk Island ranged from one to three eggs, with two being usual.

 Feeding

-Boobooks feed on small vertebrates, especially birds and mammals, as well as invertebrates.
+Boobooks fed on small vertebrates, especially birds and mammals, as well as invertebrates.